WalkerRout/dia/README.md

+# Same dataset can be used with my new, self implemented logistic regression model visible here: https://github.com/WalkerRout/MultipleLogisticRegression

 # Diabetes

 ### This script uses the Pima First Nations dataset to create a model to predict whether or not an individual will develop Diabetes Mellitus Type 2 within a five year time span